api2cart/ruby-sdk/docs/ProductApi.md

 opts = {
   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
-  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+  product_id: '10', # String | Retrieves products' variants specified by product id
+  category_id: '6', # String | Retrieves products’ variants specified by category id
+  store_id: '1', # String | Retrieves variants specified by store id
   created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
   created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
   modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
   modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
-  category_id: '6', # String | Retrieves products’ variants specified by category id
-  product_id: '10', # String | Retrieves products' variants specified by product id
-  store_id: '1' # String | Retrieves variants specified by store id
+  params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
 }

 begin